Despite its beautiful simplicity…

 Based of the original NT2, and multi-pattern brother of the famous NT1A, the NT2A is quite possibly the most versatile mic on this list.

-For a singer/songwriter, its especially useful because it does well on both vocals AND guitar.
+For a singer/songwriter, its especially useful because it can easily double as a vocal mic as well.

 As a nice bonus, the NT2A offers an entire suite of accessories, including a shockmount, pop filter, mic cable, and bag.